The Freewheelin' Bob Dylan: In popular culture

+In November 2023, Rolling Stone cited "Bob Dylan Core", a TikTok trend inspired by the album cover, as turning Generation Z on to Dylan.
+The trend sees users of the app recreating the album cover, usually walking down a cold street in a small jacket.
+According to the article, videos tagged with the #BobDylanCore hashtag had been viewed 11.5 million times.

 Legacy

 The success of Freewheelin transformed the public perception of Dylan.
 Before the album's release, he was one among many folk-singers.
 Afterwards, at the age of 22, Dylan was regarded as a major artist, perhaps even a spokesman for disaffected youth.
 As one critic described the transformation, "In barely over a year, a young plagiarist had been reborn as a songwriter of substance, and his first album of fully realized original material got the 1960s off their musical starting block."
 Janet Maslin wrote of the album: "These were the songs that established him as the voice of his generation—someone who implicitly understood how concerned young Americans felt about nuclear disarmament and the growing Civil Rights Movement: his mixture of moral authority and nonconformity was perhaps the most timely of his attributes".

 This title of "Spokesman of a Generation" was viewed by Dylan with disgust in later years.
 He came to feel it was a label that the media had pinned on him, and in his autobiography, Chronicles, Dylan wrote: "The press never let up.
 Once in a while I would have to rise up and offer myself for an interview so they wouldn't beat the door down.
-Later an article would hit the streets with the headline "Spokesman Denies That He's A Spokesman".
+Later an article would hit the streets with the headline 'Spokesman Denies That He's A Spokesman'.
 I felt like a piece of meat that someone had thrown to the dogs".

 The album secured for Dylan an "unstoppable cult following" of fans who preferred the harshness of his performances to the softer cover versions released by other singers.
 Richard Williams has suggested that the richness of the imagery in Freewheelin' transformed Dylan into a key performer for a burgeoning college audience hungry for a new cultural complexity: "For students whose exam courses included Eliot and Yeats, here was something that flattered their expanding intellect while appealing to the teenage rebel in their early-sixties souls.
 James Dean had walked around reading James Joyce; here were both in a single package, the words and the attitude set to music."
 Andy Gill adds that in the few months between the release of Freewheelin in May 1963, and Dylan's next album The Times They Are A-Changin' in January 1964, Dylan became the hottest property in American music, stretching the boundaries of what had been previously viewed as a collegiate folk music audience.